Janniqz/python-twitter-bot/README.md

 `account_list` - List of Twitter Account IDs to use for $user$.
 Bot will pick a random one and convert it to a @.
 You can get Twitter Account IDs on http://mytwitterid.com/

 `hashtag_list` - List of Hashtags to use for $hashtag$.
-Bot will pick a random oen and convert it to a #.
+Bot will pick a random one and convert it to a #.

+`emoji_list` - List of Emojis to use for $hashtag$.
+Bot will pick one(!) and use it for all Emojis in the Message.

 ### Scheduled Post Settings
 `scheduled_posts` - Comma separated List of Dictionaries for scheduled Posts